codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 `var house = House('red')`

-Note that Pseudoclassical is the only style, which makes use of the `new` keyword, the other three classes are used like a function call.
+Note that Pseudoclassical is the only style that makes use of the `new` keyword, the other three classes are used like a function call.

-None of the above are better or worse to use, they are just styles, and it is up to you as the programmer, to decide which your program would benefit the most from.
+None of the above are better or worse to use, they are just styles, and it is up to you as the programmer to decide which your program would benefit the most from.